MicrosoftDocs/bot-docs/contributor-guide/tools-and-setup.md

 # Install and set up tools for authoring in GitHub

-Follow the steps in this article to set up tools for contributing to the Azure technical documentation.
+Follow the steps in this article to set up tools for contributing to the Bot Framework technical documentation.
 Casual and occasional contributors probably can use the GitHub UI described in step 2.

 If you're unfamiliar with Git, you might want to review some Git terminology: [https://help.github.com/articles/github-glossary](https://help.github.com/articles/github-glossary).
 In addition, this StackOverflow thread contains a glossary of Git terms you'll encounter here: [http://stackoverflow.com/questions/7076164/terminology-used-by-git](http://stackoverflow.com/questions/7076164/terminology-used-by-git)